angular-fullstack/generator-angular-fullstack/contributing.md

 To run the generator:
 1. Clone it and `cd` to its root
 2. `npm install`
-3. `npm link` (tells NPM to look to your own version)
+3. `npm link` (tells npm to look to your own version)
 4. `yo angular-fullstack` as normal.
-It should run from your cloned version rather than the one downloaded from NPM.
+It should run from your cloned version rather than the one downloaded from npm.

 ## Git Commit Guidelines